qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Hide all layers except the new :guilabel:`university` layer and the :guilabel:`streets`
    layer.

-Look up the location of the University of Cape Town.
+Using your internet browser, look up the location of the University of Cape Town.
 Given Cape Town's unique topography, the university is in a very recognizable location.
-Take note of where it is located, and what is nearby.
+Before you return to QGIS, take note of where the university is located, and what is nearby.

 #.
-Ensure that the :guilabel:`university` layer is highlighted in the :guilabel:`Layers`
+Ensure that the :guilabel:`Streets` layer clicked on, and that the :guilabel:`university`
+   layer is highlighted in the :guilabel:`Layers` panel.
-   panel.
 #.
 Navigate to the :menuselection:`View > Toolbars` menu item and ensure that
    :guilabel:`Digitizing` is selected.
 You should then see a toolbar icon with a pencil on it.
 This is the :guilabel:`Toggle editing` button.